|Died||In 298 AC, Winterfell|

 A Storm of Swords

-Tyrion recalls a memory whilst he was at Winterfell, in which he overheard Joffrey Baratheon jesting with The Hound to send a dog to kill a wolf.
-He guesses that Joffrey hired the catspaw among those that joined the king's party as they made their way North and that he had found the dagger amongst his father's weapons and had simply taken it.
-However, Tyrion is unable to figure out why Joffrey wanted Bran dead, and attributes it to his innate cruelty for the moment.
+Tyrion Lannister recalls a memory whilst he was at Winterfell, in which he overheard Prince Joffrey Baratheon jesting with the Hound, Sandor Clegane, to send a dog to kill a wolf.
+He guesses that Joffrey hired the catspaw from among those that joined the king's party as they made their way north and that he had found the dagger amongst his father's weapons and had simply taken it.
+However, Tyrion is unable to figure out why Joffrey wanted Bran dead, and attributes it to his innate cruelty.

-Jaime later deduces that Joffrey sent the assassin it in an attempt to impress his father, after overhearing a drunken Robert say it would be kinder to put the crippled Bran Stark out of his misery.
+Ser Jaime Lannister later realizes that Joffrey sent the assassin in an attempt to impress his father, after overhearing a drunken King Robert I Baratheon say it would be kinder to put the crippled Bran out of his misery.